Disposition (Scots law): Principle of abstraction

-Labes reales or vitium reale (a real vice)
+Labes reales or vitium reale

-While a conveyance may be valid irrespective of the causa, the reasons for the causa's invalidity under the law of obligations, succession, etc. may also extend to invalidate the intent to transfer as a vitium reale or labes reales (ie: a 'real vice') in property law.
-A contract may fail for numerous reasons, e.g.: it may not be formally valid, the parties may lack capacity or some other mental defect affecting capacity generally or there may be no consensus in idem (ie: a meeting of the minds in which the parties agree on the essential elements of the contract).
+While a conveyance may be valid irrespective of the causa traditionis, the reasons for the causa's invalidity under the law of obligations, succession, etc. may also extend to invalidate the intent to transfer as a vitium reale or labes reales (i.e. a 'real vice') in property law.
+A contract may fail for numerous reasons, e.g.: it may not be formally valid, the parties may lack capacity or some other mental defect affecting capacity generally or there may be no consensus in idem (i.e. a meeting of the minds in which the parties agree on the essential elements of the contract).
 However, only such defect in the contract, that are capable of being a vitium reale can serve to invalidate the transfer.
 Therefore, it is often termed that 'a good conveyance is capable of saving a bad contract' because property continues to be owned by the disponee irrespective of the failure of the causa.

 Absolutely good, void and voidable transfers

 Accordingly, a transfer of ownership of property can therefore be (1) absolutely good, (2) void or (3) voidable.

-(1) An absolutely good transfer will give the disponee (or Buyer) an absolutely good title.
-This means that an Owner with absolutely good title will be immune from challenge of his ownership.
+(1) An absolutely good transfer will give the disponee (or buyer) an absolutely good title.
+This means that an owner with absolutely good title will be immune from challenge of his ownership.

-(2) A void title is one where the ostensible (ie: the apparent) Owner has no legal basis for ownership.
-A void voluntary transfer commonly occurs where the granter (ie: the Seller) has no ownership of the property sold or he lacks transactional capacity and has transferred the property to the grantee (ie: the Buyer).
-The term void transfer can be characterised as a void ab initio (ie: void from the beginning) and is null and no effect.
+(2) A void title is one where the ostensible (i.e. the apparent) owner has no legal basis for ownership.
+A void voluntary transfer commonly occurs where the disponer (i.e. the seller) has no ownership of the property sold or he lacks transactional capacity and has transferred the property to the disponee (i.e. the buyer).
+The term void transfer can be characterised as a void ab initio (i.e. void from the beginning) and is null and no effect.
 The effect of a transfer or other act that is void with null and no effect can be explained as if the documents of the transfer were blank pieces of paper.

-(3) A voidable transfer results in the grantee (typically a Buyer or receiver of a gift, a giftee) obtaining a valid title, a subsistent title, to the property but this title can be defeated by challenge in court, ie: it can be reduced (judicially terminated by court order), by someone of a better legal claim to the property.
+(3) A voidable transfer results in the disponee (typically a buyer or receiver of a gift, a donee) obtaining a valid title, a subsistent title, to the property but this title can be defeated by challenge in court, i.e. it can be reduced (judicially terminated by court order), by someone of a better legal claim to the property.
 This arises typically where there is a vice of consent.